puli/composer-plugin/README.md

 }
 ```

-Add the second package "webmozart/puli" is required because this plugin depends on the
+The second package "webmozart/puli" must be added explicitly with the
-[Puli library], which is not yet available in a stable version.
+"alpha" modifier, because Composer only installs stable dependencies
+by default.

 Mapping Resources
 -----------------